ComplexNetTSP/NET4255/README.md

 * [Docker compose gettig started](https://docs.docker.com/compose/gettingstarted/)

 ### Why mongodb ?
-MongoDB is a database based on nosql.
+MongoDB is classified as a NoSQL database program, MongoDB uses JSON-like documents.
+MongoDB provides high availability with replica sets.
+A replica set consists of two or more copies of the data.
+Each replica-set member may act in the role of primary or secondary replica at any time.
+All writes and reads are done on the primary replica by default.
+Secondary replicas maintain a copy of the data of the primary using built-in replication.
+When a primary replica fails, the replica set automatically conducts an election process to determine which secondary should become the primary.
+Secondaries can optionally serve read operations, but that data is only eventually consistent by default.
 It's easier to create a master/slave database cluster when using nosql.

 ## Challenge 3: Create docker compose file to deploy a simple web service (flask + mongodb) (2pts)
 * Update your Flask application and add the following items: